shameem17/iOS-Tutorial/Weak_Strong.md

-# Strong Reference Cycles Between Class Instances
+# :white_check_mark: Strong Reference Cycles Between Class Instances

 Now again consider of an example of a Car class and a Person class.
 These two classes can be related strongly in the sense that a Person may have a Car and a Car may have an owner.